Who will make decisions on your behalf

 if you are unable to?

-can make will depend on the type of power given by you.
+person can make will depend on the type of power or appointment given by you.

-It is recommended that everyone over the age of 18 considers making powers of attorney.
-They are an invaluable tool in managing and controlling your affairs, both financial and non-financial, on an ongoing basis.
+It is recommended that everyone over the age of 18 considers making powers of attorney and appointing medical treatment decision makers.
+They are invaluable tools in managing and controlling your affairs, both financial and non-financial, on an ongoing basis.

 Our lawyers can guide you through the process of determining which powers are right for you, and who you ought to appoint to these important roles.

 What are the different types of Power of Attorney?

 In Victoria, there are three types of appointments available for people who can make decisions on your behalf.

 Can I revoke my power of attorney or appointment of a medical treatment decision maker?